Kaunogan/ynov_projet/README.md

 ## Which DB used

-- We use <a href="https://www.prisma.io">Prisma</a> to simplifies database access.
+- We use <a href="https://sequelize.org">Sequelize</a> to simplifies database access.
-- We use PostgreSQL for the database.
+- We use MySQL for the database.

 ## How it works